Collaborative Chinese Text Recognition with Personalized Federated Learning: Method

-where $\gamma$ and $b$ are set to 2 and 1, $|x|_{o d d}$ denotes the odd number closest to $x$.
-In the experimental section, we will demonstrate that the improvement brought by the attention layer to federated learning is significantly higher than the improvement it brings to the local model trained within an organization.
+\end{linenomath} where $\operatorname{Conv1D}$ denotes the $\operatorname{1D}$ convolution with a kernel of shape $r$ on the channel dimension, $\operatorname{GAP}$ denotes the global average pooling operation.
+The hyperparameter $r$ is adaptively set to $r=\left|(\log _2(C)+1)/2\right|_{o d d}$, where $|x|_{o d d}$ denotes the odd number closest to $x$.
+In the experimental section, we will demonstrate that the improvement brought by the attention layer to federated learning is significantly higher than the improvement it brings to the local model trained within one organization.
 Furthermore, it is worth noting that the increase in the number of model parameters after adding the attention layer can be very small.
 Taking CRNN as an example, the proportion of attention layer parameters to the total number of model parameters is 1.3e-5.

+One direct approach to solve Eq~\ref{pflpfl} is to use the FedAvg algorithm.
+However, in the context of this paper, significant variations in character distributions among different clients result in a pronounced character imbalance issue for the global model.
+In image classification tasks, the inability to access data for all categories on the server makes it challenging to address this problem during aggregation.
+Fortunately, for character data, which relies on a fixed dictionary, we can generate arbitrary controllable virtual samples on the server side using public tools, like Text Render \footnote{https://github.com/Sanster/text\_renderer}.

+Note that when generating virtual data, there is no need to preserve the semantic information of the text, allowing for arbitrary combinations.
+Therefore, we predefine the quantity of each character and randomly combine them, maintaining a balance between the number of different types of characters, as shown in Figure~\ref{framework}.
+Then, on the server, we first fine-tune the global model using the virtual data (Step1 in Figure~\ref{framework}).

-In the local training phase (Step 1), there are two stages.
-In stage 1, we freeze the final embedding layer of the network and update all other parameters.
-The loss function for local training is $\mathcal{L}_{ctc}$, which is the standard Connectionist Temporal Classification Loss~\cite{graves2006connectionist} for Chinese text recognition.
-The updated model $\omega^t_k$ is sent to the server for model aggregation.
-Then in stage 2, we use the global model parameters $\omega^t$ and the model parameters $\omega^t_k$ obtained in the first stage to average as initialization and fine-tune all the attention layers to get the personalized model $\omega^t_{k,p}$.
+When the global model is sent to the client for local training (Step2), to alleviate the impact of class imbalance during local training, we freeze the parameters of the last embedding layer in the local model.
+The loss function for local training is $L_{ctc}$, which is the standard CTC Loss~\cite{graves2006connectionist} for Chinese text recognition.
+Finally, the server averages the client models' parameters: $\omega = \frac{1}{K}\sum_k\omega_k, e = \frac{1}{K}\sum_ke_k$.